bespo-ai/ds-skills-hub/README.md

 - **description**: A short description that explains what the skill does.
 - **content**: The core logic or instructions for the skill.
 This can be code, prompts, or documentation.
 - **status**:
-  - If `status` is `activated`, it means this skill may be automatically retrieved when it’s relevant to the user’s request.
+  - If `status` is `active`, it means this skill may be automatically retrieved when it’s relevant to the user’s request.
   - Otherwise, it means this skill will only be used when explicitly mentioned using its handle.
 - **tags**: A list of tags that can be used to categorize the skill.